 - Contain all your waste inside the correct bin.

 - Ensure the bin lid is fully closed flat for collection.

 Tips to avoid excess waste

-- If your black bin is overfull; keep back any items that won't rot or smell until your next refuse collection.
+- If your grey bin is overfull; keep back any items that won't rot or smell until your next refuse collection.

-- Where possible, squash any non-recyclable items to save space in your black refuse bin.
+- Where possible, squash any non-recyclable items to save space in your grey refuse bin.